 This setup is not HIPAA-compliant.

-Why you can’t send PHI to Google
+Why can’t you send protected health information (PHI) to Google

 Organizations covered by HIPAA can’t disclose PHI to tracking technology vendors – this includes sharing and using PHI for marketing purposes.
 Google uses all data within its systems to develop new services, improve existing offerings, and create personalized advertising experiences.
 Using a covered entity’s PHI for Google’s scale of operations can be a severe violation of HIPAA’s Privacy Rule.